 * Note: all journey times are approximate and allowance should be made for unforeseen delays.

 Most local bus services in the borough are operated by Stagecoach in Hampshire.
 Operators such as Newbury & District Buses run services on other routes.
-The Stagecoach bus network covering the borough includes links to towns such as Alton, Andover, Baughurst, Camberley, Tadley, Whitchurch and cities like Winchester.
+The Stagecoach bus network covering the borough links to places such as Alton, Andover, Baughurst, Camberley, Tadley, Whitchurch and Winchester.
 There is no direct bus link to Reading.
 Visit the Stagecoach website for further information.

 Stagecoach operates the Centre Shuttle service, linking Basingstoke Leisure Park with the Town Centre.

 Details of other operators' timetables together with individual bus stop locations can be obtained by visiting Traveline South West website.

 Alternatively you can check the times of the next three buses from any stop in Hampshire via your mobile phone.
 For details of how to do this and the charge you will incur, visit the txt4times website.

 National Express services stop opposite the railway station providing direct services to Heathrow Airport, Bournemouth, Southampton and other UK destinations.